 Do I have to use special bin liners?

 Similar to toilet paper, the same applies to trash bags: You are free in your choice.
-Since the dry separation toilet is an environmentally friendly product, plastic bags do not really fit the principle - but they can of course be used.
+Since the composting toilet is an environmentally friendly product, plastic bags do not really fit the principle - but they can of course be used.

 In our article about the bag for the poop, you can find out what types of garbage bags are available, how recycled bags differ from compostable or organic bags, and how to find the bag that suits you best.